 Be sure to use Google’s tools to run your tests.
 The link will also provide you with plenty of best practices for improving the speed of your site on all devices.

 Should you determine that your site needs a boost, there are a wide variety of culprits for slow load times.
 Here are a few common problems:

 - Oversized Images or Media Files – Keep your image size optimized for the web.
 Whatever platform you’ve developed your site on should allow you to scale your images down.
 Aim for a blend of the smallest file/pixel size and the highest noticeable clarity and sharpness.

 - Hosting – Make sure your hosting isn’t holding you back and switch if it is.
 This can be a big problem for more complex, media-rich sites.

 Getting your website running more quickly could provide a big boost to your user experience which may create a noticeable increase in your conversions (and other priority metrics across the board).

 Most brands participate in some form of paid advertising.
 Whether that budget ends up on Facebook or AdWords makes little difference.
 The mistakes we see our clients and prospects making are often the same.

 1. Avoid Competing with Yourself

-One of the biggest mistakes we see brands making is running ads that are essentially competing with one another.
+One of the biggest mistakes we see brands making is running ads that are competing with one another ad.
 Audience overlap is an all too common problem that drives cost per action up and, as you can imagine, returns down.